pflarue/ardop/docs/Host_Interface_Commands.md

 `caller` is the station that sent the ping.
 `target` is the station the caller tried to ping.
-`SNdB` is the signal-to-noise ratio of the recieved `Quality` is the frame decode quality rating, usualy 70-100
+`SNdB` is the signal-to-noise ratio of the received `Quality` is the frame decode quality rating, usualy 70-100

 If ardopcf has `ENABLEPINGBACK` set to `TRUE` and the target is this station, it will respond with `PINGACK`